antoniofmoliveira/htmx-hypermedia-systems-book-examples/README.md

-# A working implementation of examples from book [Hypermedia Systems](https://hypermedia.systems/book/contents/)
+# A working implementation of HTMX examples from book [Hypermedia Systems](https://hypermedia.systems/book/contents/)

 the `.env` file